eatnumber1/goal/README.md

  * SH incomplete [solution][sh-ed-pick] by [csandreasen]
  * ZSH [solution][zsh-ed-pick] by [o11c] with an [explanation][zsh-explain]

-## Editor's Note
-This got A LOT more popular than I expected.
-At the moment, there are 37 pull requests that I need to look at.
-Please be patient as it may take me a few days to get through them all.

-It would be super helpful if people wanted to help out by:

-1. Running other's submissions and confirming that they work correctly.
-3. Checking that they follow all the rules.
-4. Calling out particularly clever solutions.

-Just leave a comment on the pull request with your findings and I'll see it.
-Thanks!

 [//]: # (Solution URLs)
 [befunge-soln]: https://github.com/eatnumber1/goal/tree/master/solutions/complete/befunge-93
 [bf-soln]:      https://github.com/eatnumber1/goal/tree/master/solutions/incomplete/brainfuck